blitterated/docker-dev-env/README.md

 ### Questions
 * If nothing needs to be running in the container, then what's going to be running when the container is started?
     * There is a simple zombie eating PID1 process you get when you start Docker with `--init`.
 It can only handle a single child process.
-It was `tini`, but maybe that's changed?
+It's currently [backed by `tini`](https://docs.docker.com/engine/reference/run/#specify-an-init-process)
     * There are other init processes available like s6, tini, runit, supervisord, monit, and others
 * Do we need a container if just a union mount filesystem will do?
     * Yes you need a container.
 The filesystems are unioned in the kernel.